 Save the Children's response to the global learning crisis is Literacy Boost, our innovative program that aims to ensure children leave primary school with strong reading skills.

-We have invested more than \$150 million in Literacy Boost programs across 36 countries, benefitting more than 3 million children ages 5-12 (see map).
+We have invested more than \$150 million in Literacy Boost programs across 34 countries, benefitting more than 3 million children ages 5-12 (see map).

-Save the Children designed Literacy Boost as a simple, replicable model to support children in the early grades of primary school.
+Literacy Boost is a simple replicable model designed to support children in the early grades of primary school.
 Literacy Boost can be adapted to fit the national curriculum as well as local languages, context and culture.
-Literacy Boost fosters children's mastery of key reading skills such as phonemic awareness, phonics, fluency, vocabulary and comprehension and expands opportunities to practice reading both inside and outside the classroom.
+It fosters children's mastery of key reading skills such as phonemic awareness, phonics, fluency, vocabulary and comprehension and expands opportunities to practice reading both inside and outside the classroom.